A Premier Winter Playground

-There is no doubt that Colorado is a premiere winter playground.
-What groups might not know is that non-mountain towns also have many beautiful winter days with temperatures that reach 50, 60 and even 70 degrees.
+There is no doubt that Colorado is known for its epic winter sports like skiing and snowboarding at world-class resorts in the Rocky Mountains.
+What group meeting planners might not know is that non-mountain towns also have many beautiful winter days with temperatures that can reach 50, 60 and even 70 degrees.
 With 300 days of sunshine annually, winter days in the mountains feel warm even at higher altitudes when bathed in sunshine.

-Snowy days just mean it’s time to get outside and enjoy activities like downhill and cross-country skiing, snowboarding, tubing, ice skating, dog sledding, snowmobiling and even zip lining in some places.
+Snowy days just mean it’s time to get outside and enjoy activities like downhill skiing and snowboarding, Nordic, tubing, ice skating, dog sledding, snowmobiling and even zip-lining and alpine coasters in some places.
 Newer to the scene is fat biking on wheels that are extra wide and easily blaze trails through the fluffy white stuff.
 Just like ski slopes range in difficulty from easy to extreme, outdoor activities can be more on the mild side or can be ramped up for adrenaline junkies.

-Hot springs also is a unique Colorado feature with 27 facilities across the state where you can soak the day or night away.
-When snowflakes are gently floating down or when there is snow on the ground, it’s an especially satisfying time to enjoy hot springs in towns like Steamboat Springs, Pagosa Springs, Glenwood Springs and more.
+Visiting a hot spring also is a unique Colorado feature.
+There are 27 facilities across the state where you can soak the day or night away.
+When snowflakes are gently floating down or when there is snow on the ground, it’s an especially satisfying time to enjoy hot springs in towns like Steamboat Springs, Pagosa Springs and Glenwood Springs.

 Leave the driving to the pros.
 There are quality transportation companies across the state that can get your team to your destination safely.
 Groups can fly into Denver International Airport or another one of the state’s airports and have transportation waiting at the gate.
 From there, your team will receive a first-class trip to the mountains.
 No rental cars or fighting traffic.
 Bond with your group while the experts take the wheel.